bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/01_business_understanding/02_stakeholders.md

 ### Business Questions

-- Is the marketplace growing sustainably?
+- How has marketplace performance changed over time?
 - Which business areas contribute most to revenue?
 - What are the biggest opportunities for improving customer experience?
 - Which operational issues have the greatest business impact?